 - Coconut vinegar, sugar cane vinegar or apple cider vinegar

-*For this recipe all ingredients should be used in equal parts, more chili can be added for a hotter mix if you are feeling daring.
+*For this recipe, all ingredients should be used in equal parts, more chilli can be added for a hotter mix if you are feeling daring.

 - Peel the garlic cloves and ginger